shovelers/network-monorepo/docs/docs/applications.md

 > privacy-preserving social graph publishing is to protect individual privacy while preserving graph utility

-Apps benefit from users controlling and carrying their graphs with them, as it provides day-zero personalization and a better-ux.
+Apps benefit from users controlling and carrying their graphs with them, as it provides day-zero personalization and a better UX.
 It also reduces the effort and complexity of a social app by abstracting out the common layer between all apps as a shared infrastructure.
-With the advent of AI the cost of making such apps can be driven to almost zero and users can also choose to create their custom micro-apps o top of the shared-data substrate.
+With the advent of AI the cost of making such apps can be driven to almost zero and users can also choose to create their custom micro-apps on top of the shared-data substrate.

 Some social-utilities that can be built on top of Creole Network